Hey peoples! The new 2011-12 schedule is available here!

 - Open Outlook and select “File” > “Import and Export” > “Import from another program or file”, then click “Next”.

 - Choose “Comma Separated Values (Windows)”, then click “Next”.

 - Use the “Browse” button on the next screen to select the CSV file you unzipped in step 1.

 - On the next screen make sure to select “Calendar” as the destination then click “Next” and “Finish”… That’s it!

 DISABLING REMINDERS: If you wish to disable the reminders, open the CSV file and change the value of “reminder on/off” (column G) to FALSE for each game before you import the Calendar into Outlook.

 CHANGING “SHOW TIME AS”: By default, the entries will display their time as “Free” on your calendar.
 If you wish to change this to something else, open the file in your favorite spreadsheet app and change the value of each entry in Column V (“Show Time As”) from FREE to “1” (Tentative), “2” (Busy), “3” (Free) or “4” (Out of the Office) – without the quotes.

 TROUBLESHOOTING: If you try to import the schedule but don’t see any of the games listed in your calendar (especially if you do not get any kind of error message), shut Outlook down completely (open Task Manager to make sure that OUTLOOK.EXE is not running) and re-open Outlook and try the import again.

-VERSION INFORMATION: This file was tested on 15 April 2009 on a Windows Vista x64 machine running Office 2007 and a virtual machine running Windows XP Professional and Office 2003.
-It was scanned with AVG 8.5 (8.5.287) and found to be virus-free.
+VERSION INFORMATION: These files were tested on May 3, 2010 on a machine running Windows 7 Ultimate x64 and Microsoft Office 2007.
+It was scanned with Microsoft Security Essentials 1.0.1961.0 and found to be virus-free.
 It’s the exact same file I’ve used for all prior versions of the schedule, so it should work for just about everyone.